euroblaze/no_dup_followers/README.md

 # Do Not Duplicate Followers on Record Duplication

-This module prevents followers from being duplicated when duplicating Projects and Tasks in Odoo.
+This module prevents followers from being duplicated when duplicating Projects and Tasks in PwO v15.

 ## Installation